juanluisbaptiste/timeoff-cluster/README.md

 These are the ansible playbooks:

+* _deploy.yml_: Main playbook that include the bellow playbooks to do all the provisioning
 * _deploy_swarm_: This playbook will provision the ec2 instances, installing all the needed software and configuring the swarm cluster.
 * _configure_efs_: This playbook will configure each ec2 instance to mount the EFS filesystem at boot.
 * _deploy_infra_: This playook will install the cluster infrastructure services, like traefik and portainer.
 * _provision_apps_: This playbook will copy the application configuration files into a directory in the EFS filesystem.

-All of the playbooks have to be run in the same order as the previous list.
+Playbooks can be run individually using tags.

 ### Continious Integration & Deployment